borealbirds/ring-of-fire/docs/species/BTBW/index.md

 subtitle: Setophaga caerulescens
 ---

-The population size of Black-throated Blue Warbler (Paruline bleue) in the Ring of Fire region was 0.294 (0.232, 0.383) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Black-throated Blue Warbler (<div>Paruline bleue</div>) in the Ring of Fire region was 0.294 (0.232, 0.383) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps